Ion Motroc

-Ion Motroc (born 14 February 1937) is a former Romanian football defender and manager.
+Ion Motroc (born 14 February 1937) is a Romanian former professional football defender and manager.
 He spent the majority of his playing career with Rapid București, and was part of the squad that won the Divizia A title in 1967.

 Club career

 Motroc was born on 14 February 1937 in Bucharest, Romania, growing up in the Giulești neighborhood, and began playing junior-level football in 1950 at local club Locomotiva București.
 He made his Divizia A debut at age 16 under coach Iosif Lengheriu on 17 May 1953 in Locomotiva's 0–0 draw against Știința Cluj.
 Motroc then played for one season at Progresul CPCS București in Divizia B before joining Dinamo București, where he won the 1958–59 Cupa României over the course of three seasons.
 He returned to Rapid, the club from his Giulești neighborhood, accepting a lower salary because he wanted to come back to the place he grew up.

 Rapid București in the 1965–66 season.
 Motroc is back row, fourth from right.

 Motroc spent nine seasons with The Railwaymen.
 In April 1961, he scored a goal with a scissors kick in a 2–1 win over Dinamo București.
 He helped the club win the 1966–67 Divizia A, their first title, playing in 25 matches under coach Valentin Stănescu and serving as team captain.
 He also won two Balkans Cups in 1964 and 1966.
 Motroc reached three Cupa României finals, playing in all.
 The first two in 1961 and 1962 under the guidance of coach Ion Mihăilescu were lost to Arieșul Turda and Steaua București respectively.
 During the 1968 final he was coached by Stănescu in the loss against Dinamo București.
 Motroc played five games in European competitions (including one appearance in the Inter-cities Fairs Cup), taking part in the 1967–68 European Cup campaign in which Rapid got past Trakia Plovdiv, being eliminated by Juventus in the following round.
-He made his last Divizia A appearance on 15 June 1969 in a 3–0 victory against Jiul Petroșani, having a total of 265 matches in the competition with one goal scored, also totaling 34 appearances with one goal in the Cupa României.
-In 1969, alongside his Rapid teammate Viorel Kraus, Motroc went to play in the Turkish First Football League for Altay Izmir under coach Ted Dumitru.
+He made his last Divizia A appearance on 15 June 1969 in a 3–0 victory against Jiul Petroșani, totaling 265 matches in the competition with one goal scored and 34 appearances with one goal in the Cupa României.
+In 1969, alongside his former Rapid teammate Viorel Kraus, Motroc went to play in the Turkish First Football League for Altay Izmir under coach Ted Dumitru.
 The club finished in third place in the league during the 1969–70 season, with Motroc appearing in eight league matches.
 He returned to Romania, where he ended his career by playing two matches in Divizia B for Sportul Studențesc București.